awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/1-1_prepare_cur_data.md

 # Lab 1.1

-To query AWS Cost & Usage Reports (CUR) you need to have CUR data in one of your buckets.
-Your options:
+In this lab you will provide AWS Cost & Usage Report (CUR) data in one of your Amazon S3 buckets.
+In later labs we will query that data to calculate proxy metrics for sustainability.

+There are several options to provide AWS Cost & Usage Report data:

-* Option A: **existing CUR reports** from your AWS account.
+* Option A: use **existing CUR reports** from your AWS account.
 This option makes sense, if you already have configured CUR in your account.
 * Option B: create a **new CUR report** in your AWS account.
 This option makes sense, if your account has significant resource and you are willing to **suspend the lab for at least 24 hours** to wait for CUR data collection.
-* Option C: CUR sample data.
+* Option C: copy **CUR sample data** to your bucket.

 ## Option A - Existing CUR reports
 If you have cost usage reporting currently enabled in your account, please check whether the setup of the report is appropriate for this lab.